Check functions in detail

 service cogs icon

-Chaining with parent
+Chaining with a parent

 With a chaining value you can reference another check by giving its name value.